Surinamese Food for Beginners: Where to eat it in Amsterdam

 Amsterdam is known for its Surinamese cuisine… apparently.
 I don’t know about you, but in my experience Surinamese and Indonesian food often get lumped in together, and even when you think you’ve ordered the former it turns out to be the latter.
 It’s not helped by the fact that Surinamese cuisine has been influenced and infiltrated by the cuisines of China, Indonesia, Africa, South America (and probably more besides!) so it’s hard to know what we even mean when we talk about Surinamese food.
 Plus, while there are plenty of higher-end sit-down Indonesian restaurants, most Surinamese “restaurants” are in fact takeaways.

-After a decade living in Amsterdam, I figured it was time to knuckle down and find out where I could find “genuine” Surinamese food – and what best to order when I found it.
+After a 15 years living in Amsterdam, I figured it was time to knuckle down and find out where I could find “genuine” Surinamese food – and what best to order when I found it.
 By the end of my research, I still can’t say I’ve found anywhere I’d take my friends for an entire evening, and I’m still very far from being an expert on what Surinamese food even constitutes.
 But then again, that’s perhaps not the point.
-If you know if anywhere that I’ve missed out on, let me know in the comments!
-And if not, surely there’s an ambitious Surinamese chef out there ready to take up the challenge?
+If you know if anywhere that I’ve missed out on, let me know!

-Want to eat more than Surinamese food?
-Download my comprehensive Amsterdam restaurant guidebook here.
+Want to eat more than Surinamese food in Amsterdam?
+Download my Amsterdam Restaurant Guide:

 De Tokoman

-A tiny takeaway tucked into the south side of the Waterlooplein, De Tokoman serves excellent Surinamese sandwiches.
+Now with three locations in Amsterdam (on Waterlooplein, Zeedijk and Haarlammerstraat), De Tokoman serves excellent Surinamese sandwiches.
 The first time I went there, I ordered the broodje pom (a spicy, citrusy mixture of chicken and a root called pomtajer) but I noticed everyone else was ordering the bakkeljauw (salt cod).
 So the next time, I tried that instead.
 Nope – still preferred the pom.

 De Tokoman: best broodje pom!